 - Squeeze the cup at the top when you grab it at a hydration station.
 It keeps the liquid in the cup better and it’s easier to drink.

-- The Ed Koch Queensboro Brdige will not be fun.
-It’s uphill to start and there are no hydrating stations on there.
+- The Ed Koch Queensboro Bridge will not be fun.
+It’s uphill to start and there are no hydrating stations.

-- The Bronx will be tough because it has less people cheering you on than any other area.
+- The Bronx will be tough because it has fewer people cheering you on than any other area.

 - All the adrenaline kicks in once you get to Central Park.
 It’s smooth sailing from here on out.

-- If you have friends or family waiting for you to help you walk afterwards, they’ll need to meet you north of Tavern on the Green in Central Park.
-You’ll need at least fifteen minutes to find them since things get a little hectic once cross the finish line.
+- If you have friends or family waiting for you to help you walk afterward, they’ll need to meet you north of Tavern on the Green in Central Park.
+You’ll need at least 15 minutes to find them since things get a little hectic once you cross the finish line.
 The further you go away from the finish line, the easier it is to meet friends.